Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 …and agave nectar is dripping with it

-Agave nectar does cause acne.…but what’s less well known is that agave nectar actually contains more fructose than HFCS.
-Depending on the brand, agave nectar contains 70% to 97% fructose.
+Agave nectar does cause acne.…and despite the name, agave nectar contains even higher amounts than high fructose corn syrup.
+Depending on the brand, agave nectar contains 70% to 97% fructose, with an average of 85%.
 That’s a truly astronomical amount; no other sweetener contains as much.

 It’s particularly massive considering its shining reputation of health.
 Agave nectar is found in health products everywhere, including protein bars eaten by gym rats, energy drinks, nutrition bars and even tea.
 Adverts particularly target vegans and vegetarians, urging them to add agave nectar to oatmeal and coffee, for instance.